NatronGitHub/Natron/Documentation/source/PythonReference/NatronEngine/AnimatedParam.rst

 automatically by Natron for a given time.
 You can control keyframes by adding,removing, changing their values and their :ref:`interpolation<NatronEngine.Natron.KeyframeTypeEnum>` type.

+Note that by default new keyframes are always with a **Smooth** interpolation.

 Moreover parameters can have Python expressions set on them to control their value.
 In that case, the expression takes precedence over any animation that the parameter may have, meaning that the value of the parameter would be computed using the expression provided.